cp - Copy files and objects

 For details about gsutil's overall retry handling, see Retry strategy.

-Resumable uploads and downloads store state information in files under ~/.gsutil, named by the destination object or file.
-If you attempt to resume a transfer from a machine with a different directory, the transfer starts over from scratch.
+Resumable transfers store state information in files under ~/.gsutil, named by the destination object or file.

 See gsutil help prod for details on using resumable transfers in production.

-Streaming uploads using the JSON API are buffered in memory part-way back into the file and can thus retry in the event of network or service problems.
+Streaming uploads using the JSON API are buffered in memory part-way back into the file and can thus sometimes resume in the event of network or service problems.

-Streaming transfers using the XML API do not support resumable uploads or downloads.
-If you have a large amount of data to upload or download, over 100 MiB for example, we recommend that you write the data to a local file and copy that file rather than streaming it.
+gsutil does not support resuming streaming uploads using the XML API or resuming streaming downloads for either JSON or XML.
+If you have a large amount of data to transfer in these cases, we recommend that you write the data to a local file and copy that file rather than streaming it.

 Sliced Object Downloads